The Power of Scent

 Though Grape Scented Sage can reach up to 6 feet tall in its native habitat, in the garden this dense, tidy shrub grows to about 3 feet tall with a similar spread.
 It prefers sunny spots with excellent drainage and is quite drought-resistant; in fact, it requires minimal irrigation once established.
 Salvia melissodora is hardy in USDA Zones 8 to 11.

-Commonly known as California Blue Sage, the scent of Salvia clevandii will be familiar to anyone who's ever taken a stroll through the California chaparral.
-This native sage is prized for its blue-violet to lilac-blue blossoms – which draw hummingbirds and other pollinators to your garden -- as well as its earthy, savory scent which, unlike some other sages that must be rubbed to release their aroma, wafts through the air all on its own.
+Commonly known as California Blue Sage, the scent of Salvia cleveandii is familiar to anyone who's ever taken a stroll through the California chaparral.
+This native sage is prized for its blue-violet to lilac-blue blossoms, which attract hummingbirds and other pollinators.
+Unlike some other sages that must be rubbed to release their aroma, the earthy, savory scent of S. clevelandii wafts through the air all on its own.
 In fact, its dried foliage is often used to scent sachets and potpourris.

-In the garden, Salvia apiana brightens the landscape with its stiff, white foliage topped with white-to-lavender blossoms that attract pollinators.
-White Sage grows slowly to 3 feet tall and maintains a compact, low-maintenance form.
-It's hardy in USDA Zones 8 to 11 and prefers sunny, well-drained sites.
+In the garden, White Sage brightens the landscape with its stiff, white foliage topped with white-to-lavender blossoms that attract pollinators.
+It grows slowly to 3 feet tall, maintains a compact, low-maintenance form, prefers sunny, well-drained sites, and is hardy in USDA Zones 8 to 11.

-Named for its native island habitat, Salvia canariensis or Canary Island Sage fills the garden with a woody, earthy scent that contains a spicy hint of warm cloves.
+Named for its native island habitat, Salvia canariensis f. candidissimum or Wooly Canary Island Sage fills the garden with a woody, earthy scent that contains a spicy hint of warm cloves.
 This large, shrubby sage blooms dramatically with violet-purple blossoms offset by magenta bracts and fuzzy, silvery-green leaves.
-In Zones 9 to 10, Salvia canariensis can grow up to 5 feet tall with an even wider spread; its grows as a perennial in Zones 7 to 8.
-In colder climates, it can even be grown as an annual.
+In Zones 8 to 10, it can grow up to 5 feet tall with an even wider spread.
+It's a perennial in Zones 7 to 8 and can be grown as an annual in colder climates.

-Canary Island Sage's long-lasting purple blooms attract hummingbirds and butterflies and make especially attractive cut-flower arrangements.
-This versatile sage prefers full sun and well-drained soil and, through it tolerates drought once established, it grows best when provided with moderate irrigation.
+This sage's long-lasting pale magenta blooms attract honeybees and make especially attractive cut-flower arrangements.
+Wooly Canary Island Sage prefers full sun and well-drained soil and, through it tolerates drought once established, it grows best when provided with moderate irrigation.

 A true rarity, Salvia caymanensis or Cayman Sage was thought to be extinct for almost half a century.
 One of Grand Cayman Island's 21 endemic flora species, no one had glimpsed this aromatic sage growing since 1967.
 After 2004's Hurricane Ivan, conservationists from the Darwin Initiative postulated that conditions might be ripe for a comeback, so they posted “wanted” signs around the island.
 A few weeks later, a motorist spotted a Cayman Sage blooming by the side of a road.